 - 3 teaspoons salt

 - Shortening or lard for frying

-- Drain the brine and dip each chicken leg into the egg mixture and roll in the flour mixture, shake off excess flour and set on the sheet tray.
-Let chicken set 10 minutes to let the coating set.
+- Drain the brine and dip each chicken leg into the egg mixture and roll in the flour mixture, shake off excess flour, and set on the sheet tray.
+Let chicken set for 10 minutes to let the coating set.

-- In batches add chicken usually 4-5 pieces at a time.
-Fry chicken 9-10 minutes then flip and cook another 9-10 minutes or until internal temp reaches 165 degrees.
-Remove from oil and place on paper towel lined sheet tray.
+- In batches add chicken usually 4-5 pieces at a time, the temp will drop to about 325 degrees.
+Fry chicken for 9-10 minutes then flip and cook another 9-10 minutes or until internal temp reaches 165 degrees by using a meat thermometer.
+Remove from oil and place on a paper towel-lined sheet tray.